 An online search doesn't reveal any historical discussion at full Council in relation to previous Plans; but there are some ad-hoc reports to Executive in April 2014, March 2015, April 2017, January 2019 - the Plan and/or update report.
-As a local authority we work in partnership across all services, in relation to this report views have been sought from the Learning Services, Children and Families Service and it has been discussed at the Senior Leadership meeting also.

 Ch - Is this decision consistent with policy approved by the full Council?

-Yes - we consider that this report ties into the newly published Council plan.
+Yes

 D - Is this decision within the budget approved by the Council?

 Yes